 How large is Far Brook's Tuition Assistance budget?

 This amount varies.
 Each year we designate a portion of the operating budget, as well as income from endowed funds, to help eligible families defray some of the cost of a Far Brook education.
-In the 2018-2019 school year awards were granted to almost 23% of students.
+In the 2020-2021 school year awards were granted to 18% of students.
 Awards were granted in every grade level and ranged from $4,150 to $43,650 with an average award of more than $26,000.
 In addition, more than $80,000 in emergency tuition assistance was awarded to current families impacted by COVID-19.